cosmos/sdk-tutorials/understanding-ibc-denoms/index.md

 * Ensure the IBC client isn't expired.
 In the event that Tendermint consensus fails (>1/3 of validators produce a conflicting block), _and_ proof of this is submitted on chain, the IBC client will become frozen, and `frozen_height` will be nonzero.
 In the future, this will become a simple true/false.
 `latest_height.revision_height` is the block height when the IBC client was last updated.
 To ensure that it is still up to date, one would have to query the blockchain itself for the block height 43, and ensure that the timestamp of that block + the `trusting_period` of 1209600s/336h/14d is beyond the current time.
-All this is totally different if the blockchain does not use Tendermint consensus.
+These information will be different if the blockchain does not use Tendermint consensus.

 The good news is there is [an issue for a "Active/Expired/Frozen/" status](https://github.com/cosmos/ibc-go/issues/98) which will automatically check that the IBC client is within the trusting period.

 ## Reaching the other blockchain

-So far we have found the IBC channel, client, and the chain ID of the corresponding blockchain.
-But we still don't know how to connect to it!
+So far you have found the IBC channel, client, and the chain ID of the corresponding blockchain.
+But you still don't know how to connect to it!

 A database of chain IDs and their nodes is still something the Cosmos community is trying to solve.
 There are currently 2 solutions:

 1. Chain Name Service (decentralized)
 The [CNS](https://github.com/tendermint/cns) is a Cosmos SDK module that the Cosmos Hub will one day run.
 As a hub through which cross-chain transactions go through, it only makes sense for the Cosmos Hub to host the critical information on how to reach the other chain IDs.
 The problem is that it is new and still under development.